Skip to main content

 Best use cases

-Large competitive events (16-36 teams).
+Large competitive events (16-36 participants).
 This is the sweet spot.
-Enough participants to fill multiple pots, enough rounds for the Swiss engine to produce meaningful standings.
+Enough participants to fill multiple pots, enough rounds for the standings to produce meaningful rankings.
 Think regional championships, esports leagues, or pre-season club tournaments.

 Events with clear seeding tiers.
-If your participants have obvious ranking differences — professional vs. semi-professional, division one vs. division two — pots let you structure the opening round around those tiers.
+If your participants have obvious ranking differences — professional vs. semi-professional, division one vs. division two — pots let you structure the entire schedule around those tiers.

 Champions League watch parties and simulations.
 Running a prediction league or fantasy bracket for the actual Champions League?
 Use the same format your participants are already following on TV.

 Any event where first-round blowouts would be a bad experience.
-If your top seed crushing your bottom seed in round one would sour the mood, pots prevent it.
+If your top seed crushing your bottom seed in round one would sour the mood, pots prevent it by design.

 The bottom line

-The Swiss format with pots is what you get when you take the fairness of Swiss pairing and add a seeded first round.
+The Swiss format with pots is what you get when you combine the efficiency of Swiss with the structure of seeded draws.
+All matchups are known before the first match, but the draw ensures balanced competition across skill tiers.
 UEFA chose it for the biggest club competition in the world.
 It works just as well for your 20-team weekend tournament.
 The top teams earn their matchups.
 The underdogs get a fair start.
 And by the final rounds, the standings reflect who actually performed — not who got lucky in the draw.